ExtendRealityLtd/VRTK/DOCUMENTATION.md

 #### SetInvalidTarget/1

-  > `public virtual void SetInvalidTarget(VRTK_TagOrScriptPolicyList list = null)`
+  > `public virtual void SetInvalidTarget(VRTK_PolicyList list = null)`

   * Parameters
-   * `VRTK_TagOrScriptPolicyList list` - The Tag Or Script list policy to check the set operation on.
+   * `VRTK_PolicyList list` - The Tag Or Script list policy to check the set operation on.
   * Returns
    * _none_

 The SetInvalidTarget method is used to set objects that contain the given tag or class matching the name as invalid destination targets.
-It accepts a VRTK_TagOrScriptPolicyList for a custom level of policy management.
+It accepts a VRTK_PolicyList for a custom level of policy management.

 #### SetNavMeshCheckDistance/1